 The postpartum recovery period can feel daunting and overwhelming.

 After all, not only do you have to care for yourself and all of the aforementioned postpartum challenges, but you must also take care of a newborn baby.

-By following these postpartum care tips and instructions you can help speed up the postpartum recovery process after a vaginal delivery and get back to feeling like yourself sooner.
+By following this Postpartum Care Plan and recovery care tips and instructions you can help speed up the postpartum healing process after your vaginal delivery.
+In turn, helping you get back to feeling like yourself sooner.

 The most important thing to remember is that you must take care of yourself so that you can take care of baby.

 See you in the next phase of motherhood. 😊